jketterer02/Packet-Tracing/README.md

 # Assignment for CSE4344 Summer 2024
-# Run with Cisco Packet Tracer
+# Files are created and used with Cisco Packet Tracer